mrdb303/wk09-assignment-social-auth/README.md

 However, there is a problem with the code in [this script](https://github.com/mrdb303/wk09-assignment-social-auth/blob/main/src/app/pages/all_posts/page.js) which is an incorrect Postgres SQL query, which is not returning the correct number of 'fist bumps'.

-As a side note, this can be achieved in MySQL with the query:
+As a side note, this can be achieved in MySQL with the query:<br>

 ``` sql
 SELECT sn_postlikes.postlike_id, sn_posts.post_profile_id, sn_postlikes.postlike_profile_id, sn_posts.post_clerk_id, sn_posts.post_id, sn_posts.post_title, sn_posts.post_content, COUNT(sn_postlikes.postlike_profile_id)